AIP-211

 - A resource exists within a given collection that a user is unable to read.

-- The user does have the ability to create other resources, and the collection uses user-specified IDs (meaning that a failure because of a duplicate ID would reveal existance).
+- The user does have the ability to create other resources, and the collection uses user-specified IDs (meaning that a failure because of a duplicate ID would reveal existence).

 In this situation, the get or create methods should still only check their permissions when determining what error to return, and not one another's.